alex-cherkaski/uCalendar/Deliverable 3/iteration-03.review.md

 #### Goals and/or tasks that were planned but not met/completed:

-As this was the final iteration, we made a strong effort to accomplish all the goals we planned in the plan document.
-We were able to do this, so we did not have any goals/tasks from the plan.md we did not complete.
-However, if we had more time, we would have liked to add more functionality to the UI such as displaying conflicts in calendars.
+One goal that we did not manage to get completed (this goal was not included in the plan.md however) was having the UI display event/course conflicts in calendars.
+We had implemented most of the back-end functions required to identify event/course conflicts, but we did not manage to have the time to have it working in the UI.
+As nice as it would have been to have this feature included, we felt that the other goals/tasks were more important and we prioritized them.

 ## Meeting Highlights